Join an Existing Data Exchange

 - For all flows, the recommended testing procedures should be in the FCD, and coordination with flow or destination information system managers may be required.

-- For National System Flows, use the EPA CDX Test Node to verify that you can submit data properly.
+- For National System Flows, use the appropriate EPA CDX Node Endpoint to verify that you can submit data properly.
 (Note that the CDX Test Node requires a different NAAS operator account than the CDX Production Node, which you will use for routine data submissions.)

 - Depending on the flow architecture, you may need to repeat testing with as many partners as you can to ensure interoperability and to solve possible challenges before you begin exchanging data regularly.